IBM/drawIT/README.md

 Input Formats:
 </p>

-1. Data from existing infrastructure:
+1. Data for viewing existing infrastructure:
 - JSON : Input is from tool-generated JSON.
 - RIAS : Input is from RIAS APIs.
 - Terraform : Input is from Terraform state file.